wilsonandusa/webapp/README.md

 This is Daocun Yang's submission for NextCapital's programming exercise. <br /><br />

 My solution makes partial use of <a href="https://github.com/BLC/bowling-api-client">this provided API</a>.
-My solution also doesn't make use of database or back-end technologies; instead it uses of HTML5 web storage to imitate user sign up and log in.
+My solution also doesn't make use of database or back-end technologies; instead it uses HTML5 web storage to imitate user sign up and log in.

 # Live Demo